cqframework/cqf-ccc/WALKTHROUGH.md

 The result of the publisher step will create the Artifact Library as a FHIR Implementation Guide in the `output` folder, so open a browser on the [index.html](output/index.html) page to see the result.

 > NOTE: The index.html link above will open the index.html page in an editor in the environment.
 Right-click in that editor and select "Open with Live Server" to view the page in your browser.
+Alternatively, click the "Go Live" option in the bottom right correct of your workspace".

 ## Running the Decision Support